-Laboratory Quiz/Exam: There will be quiz based on work done in lab.
+Laboratory Exam: There will be a 90 minute final exam based on work done in lab.
 You will be able to refer to your textbooks, lab reports, and lab notebooks on the exam.
+The 90 minutes allotted for the exam will not be enough to figure out what you did from your text and your lab reports.
 You will only have enough time to use them as references to get constants, formuli and relationships correct.